 - Ok I do.

-The supervisor calls me:
+The supervisor called me:

 - Can you go and look if the sleds are now resting properly on the bottom?